 After about 20 minutes all vegetables should be fork-tender.
-Let the soup cool for a few minutes, then transfer to a blender and blend until smooth.
-Alternatively, you could also use an immersion blender to blend the soup in the Dutch oven.
+Let the soup cool for a few minutes, then use an immersion blender or carefully transfer the soup to a countertop blender and blend until smooth.

-To store in the fridge, let the soup cool fully, then transfer to an airtight container and store in the refrigerator for up to 3-4 days.
-To reheat, either heat the soup in a small pot on the stovetop, or in the microwave for about 60 seconds before serving.
+Refrigerator Storage: Let the soup cool fully, then transfer to an airtight container and store in the refrigerator for up to 3-4 days.
+To reheat, warm the soup in a small pot on the stovetop, or in the microwave for about 60 seconds before serving.

-To store in the freezer, let the soup cool fully, then transfer to airtight freezer-safe containers (or bags!) and seal.
-You can store soup in the freezer for up to 3 months.
+Freezer Storage: Let the soup cool fully, then transfer to airtight freezer-safe containers (or bags!).
+Freeze for up to 3 months.
 To reheat, let the soup thaw in the fridge overnight, then reheat in a small pot on the stovetop, or in the microwave for about 60 seconds before serving.

 No, you could also use whole pumpkin!
-If you're using whole pumpkin, peel and coarsely chop the pumpkin, then add to the recipe at the same time as the carrots.
+If you're using whole pumpkin, peel and coarsely chop 2 cups of pumpkin, then add to the recipe at the same time as the carrots.

 Yes, if you would rather not use pumpkin, you can use a different squash option (butternut squash is great), or you could even use sweet potatoes.

-No. Personally, I prefer to use a regular blender.
+You will need some kind of blender.
+Personally, I prefer to use a countertop blender.
 Make sure to let the soup cool a bit before transferring and blending.